ton-offline-storage/.github/profile/README.md

 8. Connect USB with offline client, transfer offline client to persistent storage
 9. Thats it - when you need offline client, boot with Tails and open offline client from persistent storage

+## Android client alternative
+If you don't have an android device, or don't want to use online client, you can transfer the `.boc` file of transaction to online PC, and send from there with [liteclient binary](https://docs.ton.org/develop/smart-contracts/environment/installation).

+It is less safe, because you need to succesively connect USB to both online and offline systems, which is a potential line of communication, but it works.

+Download liteservers [config](https://ton.org/global-config.json), and run following command in terminal:

+**Windows:** `lite-client -C global-config.json -c "sendfile transaction.boc"`

+**Linux:** `lite-client -C global-config.json -c 'sendfile transaction.boc'`

 ## Additional security measures

 - Immediately disconnect USB with offline client after you transferred it to persistent storage, before any sensitive data appeared in the system